Souvik-6/Machine-Learning-Project/README.md

 ## Getting Started 🚀
 To replicate the analysis, clone the repository, install the required Python packages, and run the Jupyter notebooks in order: `Phase1_Group91.ipynb` for data preprocessing and EDA, followed by `Phase2_Group91.ipynb` for predictive modeling.

-## Contributing 🤝
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-## Authors 👥
-- Souvik Ghosh - Initial work and documentation